-22. Commitments
+21. Commitments

 The Company has a primary fuel supply contract with RUBiS Cayman Islands Limited ("RUBiS").
 Under the agreement the Company is committed to purchase approximately 60% of its diesel fuel requirements for its generating plant from RUBiS.
 The Company also has a secondary fuel supply contract with Sol Petroleum Cayman Limited ("Sol") and is committed to purchase approximately 40% of the Company's fuel requirements for its generating plant from Sol.
 Contracts with RUBiS and Sol were executed in September 2012.
 Both contracts expired on July 31, 2014 with the option to renew for two additional 18 month terms.
-The Company executed 18 month fuel supply contracts in September 2014 upon the expiration of its previous fuel supply contracts with both RUBiS and Sol.
-The Company is currently negotiating the renewal terms with RUBiS for the final 18 month contract.
-The contract with Sol was renewed for a final 18 month term on March 1, 2016.
-The approximate remaining quantities per the fuel contract on an annual basis are, by fiscal year in millions of IGs: 2016 - 9.1 and 2017 - 9.3.
+The Company executed 18 month fuel supply contracts in September 2014 upon the expiration of its previous fuel supply contract with both RUBiS and Sol.
+The Company renewed its contract with RUBiS on September 1, 2016 for the final term which expires on August 31, 2017.
+The approximate remaining quantities per the fuel contract on an annual basis are, by fiscal year in millions of IGs: 2016 - 5.0 and 2017 - 13.4.
+The contract with Sol was renewed for the final term on March 1, 2016 which expires on August 31, 2017.
+The approximate remaining quantities per the fuel contract on an annual basis are, by fiscal year in millions of IGs: 2016 - 3.3 and 2017 - 8.9.
 Both contracts qualify for the Normal Purchase Normal Sale exemption under ASC 815 and do not qualify as derivatives.